Fear of a Black Planet: Reappraisal

 Since Fear of a Black Planet was first released, it has been viewed by critics as one of the greatest and most important hip hop albums of all time, as well as a culturally significant work.
 Stephen Thomas Erlewine from AllMusic believed that "as a piece of music, this is the best hip-hop has ever had to offer", calling it "a remarkable piece of modern art, a record that ushered in the '90s in a hail of multi-culturalism and kaleidoscopic confusion".
 Alex Ross cited it as one of "the most densely packed sonic assemblages in musical history", while Q said it "achieved the near impossible by being every bit as good as its predecessor".
 In the opinion of Kembrew McLeod, Public Enemy had worked with production equipment that would seem primitive decades later but still managed to invent new "techniques and workarounds that electronics manufacturers never imagined".
 Sputnikmusic staff writer Nick Butler said the album remained an enduring and vital work in a genre that "has a habit of moving at such a pace that records date in a matter of years".

-According to Acclaimed Music, Fear of a Black Planet is the 126th most acclaimed album in history, based on professional rankings of the greatest records.
 In 1997, The Guardian ranked it number 50 on their 100 Best Albums Ever list, which was voted on by a panel of various artists, critics, and DJs.
 The following year, it was selected as one of The Source's 100 Best Rap Albums.
 In 2000, it was voted number 617 in Colin Larkin's All Time Top 1000 Albums and named in Christgau's Consumer Guide: Albums of the '90s as among the decade's most essential works.
 Rolling Stone included Fear of a Black Planet on their "Essential Recording of the '90s" list, and in 2003, the magazine ranked it number 300 on their list of the 500 greatest albums of all time, and 302 in a 2012 revised list, and number 176 in a 2020 revised list.
 The record was ranked number 21 in Spin's "100 Greatest Albums, 1985–2005" publication, and number 17 on Pitchfork's "Top 100 Albums of the 1990s".

 In 2004, the Library of Congress added Fear of a Black Planet to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
 According to a press release for the registry, "'Fear of a Black Planet' brought hip-hop respect from critics, millions of new fans and passionate debate over its political content.
 The album signaled the coupling of a strongly political message with hip-hop music".
 In 2013, NME named it the 96th best record ever in their all-time list.